 Even when it comes to games where face-to-face social interaction is key, VR is on the verge of making a breakthrough.
 At last year’s PokerStars Championship in the Bahamas, the brand operated its own VR stations away from the table felt to show traditional poker players what life could be like playing in a virtual world.

-But those born before Generation Z who are not part of the ‘digital-native’ demographic, are still unlikely to get on board.
+But those born before Generation Z who are not part of the digital-native demographic, are still unlikely to get on board.
 For the older generation, home-based gaming is about engaging with friends or loved ones rather than the solitary confinement of donning a VR headset and jetting off to a virtual world.

 It’s therefore unsurprising why VR gaming is focused squarely on millennials that are more interested in experiences than possessions.
 In order to make VR gaming accessible to the younger generation, the tech giants are going to have to lower their prices.
-Almost two-fifths (38%) of recently-surveyed millennials admitted that the cost of VR hardware was a deterrent from getting involved in VR gaming.
+Almost two-fifths (38%) of recently surveyed millennials admitted that the cost of VR hardware was a deterrent from getting involved in VR gaming.

 Furthermore, Generation Z has become increasingly made up of trendy hipsters who have made various comments on the ‘awkward’ and ‘nerdy’ VR headset gear available in the market today.
 Millennials want to look and feel good when indulging in new experiences, so consumer VR headsets will need to evolve towards more comfortable, stylish designs to secure a mainstream millennial audience.

 The burgeoning VR industry should not look to run before it can walk, though.
-Despite these bold economic forecasts, worldwide growth for VR gaming was somewhat static in 2017, the year in which VR was supposed to take off in a big way.
+Despite these bold economic forecasts, worldwide growth for VR gaming was somewhat static last year, the year in which VR was supposed to take off in a big way.
 Aside from gaming, VR is already becoming a force for good in education, with practical learning experiences for languages proving to be a big hit with the next generation of digital natives.

 However, the VR gaming sector needs to do more to prove it is committed to making VR a more exciting and immersive space for millennials.
 A commitment to more VR-exclusive gaming titles is necessary to make Generation Z believe in the magic of VR.
 Just like a favorite television show or book, VR gaming developers need to craft games and environments that millennials can’t stop thinking about.
-We have yet to experience a game that truly underlines the global potential of VR gaming, but 2018 could yet be the year that it all kicks off.
+We have yet to experience a game that truly underlines the global potential of VR gaming, but this could yet be the year that it all kicks off.